martbetz/martbetz.github.io/faq.md

 ### Will you fix my lens? ###

-I lack the time and charity.
+I lack both time and charity.

 ### Will you write for me? ###